You know it, we know it, the world knows it: later this year, it's pretty likely – sorry, pretty much nailed on – we'll see a new Apple Watch.

 Smarter bands on the horizon

-Apple has also looked to improvements in other areas, like a Digital Crown with Force Touch.
-According to a patent exploring the idea, such an inclusion would help reduce the amount of moving parts on the Apple Watch, meaning it's less likely you'll head in to an Apple Store to fix a malfunctioning Digital Crown and more likely you'll be in there perusing bands.
+Apple has also looked to improvements in other areas, like a haptic side button and Digital Crown.
+Apple certainly has the patent for it, and reports indicate it's likely to happen with the Series 4.
+Basically, such an inclusion would help reduce the amount of moving parts on the Apple Watch, meaning it's less likely you'll head in to an Apple Store to fix a malfunctioning Digital Crown and more likely you'll be in there perusing bands.

 A change in display